 How to Attract More Responses to a Business Survey

-Creating a survey is a great way to collect data that could help you to make better business decisions.
+Publishing an online survey is a great way to collect data that could help you to make better business decisions.
 However, if you want that data to truly be reliable, you need to be able to attract as many responses as possible.

 If you’ve published a business survey in the past, you’ll know that part is much easier said than done.
 The fact of the matter is that lots of surveys have abysmal response rates simply because people don’t really want to fill them up.